Self-contained two-layer shallow water theory of strong internal bores: Appendix

-As noted above, the front speed resulting from the Rankine-Hugoniot jump conditions of the generalised shallow-water momentum and mass conservation equations is mathematically equivalent to that resulting from the vortex-sheet model of \citet{Ungarish2018} when the ratio of head losses is expressed as $\lambda=\frac{\alpha-1}{\alpha+1}.$ This equivalence is intriguing because the head loss is a phenomenological quantity which is introduced in the control-volume approach to account for viscous energy losses in each layer.
-On the other hand, this quantity is redundant in the shallow-water framework which neither requires nor allows energy dissipation to be attributed to separate layers.
-In contrast to the head loss, $\alpha$ is not a phenomenological parameter which models something outside shallow-water approximation.
-On the contrary, $\alpha$ is intrinsic parameter of the two-layer shallow-water system bounded by rigid lid where it emerges due to the non-uniqueness of the generalised momentum conservation law.
+The second alternative approach is the vortex-sheet model of \citet{Ungarish2018}.
+As noted before, the front speed resulting from the Rankine-Hugoniot jump conditions of the generalized SW momentum and mass conservation equations is mathematically equivalent to that resulting from the vortex-sheet model when the ratio of head losses is expressed as $\lambda=\frac{\alpha-1}{\alpha+1}.$ This equivalence is intriguing because the head loss is a phenomenological quantity which is introduced in the control-volume approach to account for the viscous energy losses in each layer.
+Such a quantity, however, is completely outside the scope of the SW theory, which neither requires nor allows energy dissipation to be attributed to a particular layer.
+In contrast to the head loss, the free parameter $\alpha$ which features in the SW theory is not a phenomenological parameter modeling something outside the SW approximation.
+As a matter of fact, $\alpha$ is an intrinsic parameter of the two-layer SW system bounded by rigid lid where it emerges due to the inherent non-uniqueness of the SW momentum equation.

-It is also worth noting that \citet{Ungarish2018} substantially extend the original meaning of the head loss by associating it with the viscous flux of vorticity through the adjacent horizontal boundary.
-The inferred direction of this flux is then used as a rigorous physical criterion to claim that the head loss must be positive in the top layer and negative in the bottom layer.This may be consistent with numerical simulations but not with the assumed stationarity of the interface which, as disused above, requires a non-negative head loss in both layers \citep{Li1998}.
+It has be noted that \citet{Ungarish2018} substantially extend the original meaning of head loss by associating it with the viscous flux of vorticity through the adjacent horizontal boundary.
+The inferred direction of this flux is then used to conclude that head loss must be positive in the top layer and negative in the bottom layer.
+This may be in agreement with numerical simulations but, as noted in the conclusion, it is not consistent with the stationarity of the interface, which is assumed in the control-volume approach and requires the head losses in both layers to be non-negative \citep{Li1998}.

-The vortex-sheet model of \citet{Ungarish2018} is based on a number of additional physically questionable assumptions.
-First of all, the model considers a viscous fluid but uses free-slip boundary conditions at the solid top and bottom walls where one would normally expect no-slip conditions.
-These artificial boundary conditions are obviously crucial for their control-volume approach to work.
-One can argue that the exact boundary conditions at the top and bottom walls may be irrelevant as it is indicated by numerical simulations of \citet{Haertel2000}.
-Therefore it is interesting to scrutinise the vortex-sheet model a bit deeper.
+There are two more questionable assumptions underlying the vortex-sheet model.
+First, \citet{Ungarish2018} consider a viscous fluid but substitute the physical no-slip conditions at the solid top and bottom walls with artificial free-slip conditions.
+This substitution is essential for the control-volume method to be applicable.
+On the other hand, the exact boundary conditions at the top and bottom walls may not be that relevant as indicated by the numerical simulations \citealp{Haertel2000}.